 The sensitivity rate of E. coli isolated from different specimens to different antimicrobials was varied.
 In this study, organisms were more sensitive to meropenem (94%) and imipenem (79%) and more resistant to piperacillin and ceftriaxone.
 Isolated Acinetobacter strains were just sensitive to gentamicin and resistant to other antibiotics such as piperacillin, ceftriaxone, and cefazolin.
 In Pseudomonas isolates, the sensitivity to ceftazidime and imipenem was higher than other antibiotics.
 In comparison to other antibiotics, the sensitivity to tetracycline and meropenem was the highest in Klebsiella isolates.
-Enterococcus isolates had sufficient sensitivity to other antibiotics.
+Enterococcus isolates had sufficient sensitivity to nitrofurantoin and ampicillin; however, there was no resistance to other antibiotics.